-A couple of years after the remodel, well known Atlanta artist Lonnie Leonard and his wife Shirley were hired to run an art gallery downstairs.
-Every other month fifteen to twenty artists would converge on Herren’s, submitting two or three pieces of art a piece, and picking up the art that had not sold (most of it).
+A couple of years after the remodel, well known Atlanta artist Lonnie Leonard and his wife Shirley were hired to run an art gallery downstairs. h on Every other month fifteen to twenty artists would converge on Herren’s, submitting two or three pieces of art a piece, and picking up the art that had not sold (most of it).
 The artists who are most memorable to me are Lonnie Leonard, Forest Jacobs, Dale and Mamie Rayburn, Coral Paul, Helen Schneeberger and Finley Rupertsburg.
 We were able to exhibit some really beautiful art, and they all got the exposure, and even sold a few paintings now and then.

 The major overhaul of the restaurant was all done with a $250,000 SBA loan.
 About the time it was to be complete, Dad accepted the responsibility of being the first restaurant to integrate in Atlanta, the details of which can be found in his most excellent book, “Herren’s, an Atlanta Landmark”.
 As soon as the restaurant was integrated the hate mail started, and many southern red necks attired in coats and ties, with their pseudo-Christian church going exteriors swore to never set foot in Herren’s again.
 The result was a huge loss that year of $50,000 plus.
 That in the face of the substantial new debt for the remodeling.
 I’m getting tears in my eyes just thinking of what my dad had to go through at that time in his life.
 I’m sure there were many sleepless nights spent in the Negri household.